taitulism/Bootstruct/README.md

 A "stale" folder
 ----------------
-If `bar`, for example, is a "stale" folder (has no sub-folders, no other methods but `index`), you can cut the overhead of a folder and turn it into a file:
+If `bar`, for example, is a "stale" folder (has no sub-folders and no other methods but `index`), you can cut the overhead of a folder and turn it into a file:

 Before:
 ```